HyeonjunSim/pi-top-battery-status/README.md

   make
 ```

+If you want to change the behaviour of gtk_battery
+(no log file, other warning and shutdown capacity limits),
+see line 44 - 46 in gtk_battery.c

 To uninstall this program, edit /home/pi/.config/lxsession/LXDE-pi/autostart (remove line calling gtk_battery)

 Please help to improve this program by tweeting to